fluencelabs/nox/docs/protocol.md

 )
 ```

+Note we haven't specified here how the application state hash (`Header.AppHash`) is getting calculated – this will be described in the next section.

 ## Block processing

-Once the block is passed through Tendermint consensus, it is delivered to the state machine.
+Once the block has passed through Tendermint consensus, it is delivered to the state machine.
 State machine passes block transactions to the WebAssembly VM causing the latter to change state.

-The virtual machine state is essentially a block of memory split into chunks.
-These chunks can be used to compute the state hash:
+The virtual machine state is essentially a block of memory split into chunks which can be used to compute the state hash.
+VM state `k + 1` arises after processing transactions of the block `k`.

 ```go
 type VMState struct {
   Chunks: []VMChunk     // virtual machine memory chunks